Schematic Design Review Checklist

 The items on this list are diverse, and some are quite broad topics as a single item to check.
 Design review checklists should not be seen as merely an administrative process that needs to be completed to satisfy management.
 If this is your attitude to the design review process, you’re missing out on a valuable chance to improve your product, and for your team to share their experience and skills with each other.
 Design reviews for schematics are a chance to have a final discussion of the implementation of the product.
 It’s much easier to add an extra button, capacitor or additional functionality before your PCB layout begins and you find you need to cram in dozen more components.

-Use the items on your checklist as a basis of discussion around that topic, rather than merely confirming the box is checked.
+Use the items on your schematic review checklist as a basis of discussion around that topic, rather than merely confirming the box is checked.
 These discussions can lead to fantastic opportunities to improve your production’s functionality, usability, reliability or even reduce cost as you find that some features are probably not actually necessary for the end design.
 Taking on this discussion early on, as a revisit of the products requirements specification can save dozens of engineering hours later.
 Your schematic design review is also an excellent time to confirm that your product design meets all the required specifications that were issued at the start of the design process.
 Finding that you are missing a critical specification or have misinterpreted some aspect of the requirements at this stage of development makes rectification of the deficiency easy compared to once you have a failing PCB in your hands.

 The design tools in Altium Designer® contain everything you need to keep up with new technology.
 Talk to us today and find out how we can enhance your next PCB Design.